AxdeKlerk/Praise-The-Loud/Testing.md

 - [x] Ensure uploaded images are automatically resized or scaled down for mobile viewing
 - [x] Investigate and fix memory-related issues with photo uploads (possibly related to file size or client-side limitations)
 - [x] Improve feedback or retry logic when review submission fails or button misbehaves
-- [ ] Add a feature or form to allow users to suggest missing bands (optional, depending on admin workflow)

 These were then turned into actionable criteria for future testing as *'Github Issues'* and *'Issues'* in the project repository.